Data is one of the most precious resources in the world today. Some even consider it more valuable than oil.

 - The Fair Labor Standards Act (FLSA) — Businesses must keep records for at least three years.
 Time cards, work schedules, and recordings of changes in wages must be retained for two years in order to compute compensation.
 All records must be easily accessible to Department of Labor agents for examination.

-- Sarbanes-Oxley Act (SOX) — Accountants who conduct audits “shall retain all audit or review relevant data for five years from the end of the fiscal period in which the audit or review was concluded”.
+- Sarbanes-Oxley Act (SOX) — Accountants who conduct audits shall retain all audit or review relevant data for five years from the end of the fiscal period in which the audit or review was concluded.
 Relevant data include memoranda, letters, communications, electronic records, and other documents generated, sent, or received in conjunction with an audit or review.
 Any public business that violates SOX’s data retention standards faces penalties, jail, or both.

-How to Create a Data Retention Policy
+How to Create a Data Retention Policy?

-- For every record retention policy you create:
+- For each record retention policy:

 - Choose which data will be archived (and for how long) and which will be removed.